risingwavelabs/risingwave-operator/docs/general/api.md

 <div>
 <p>RisingWaveScaleViewLock is a lock record for RisingWaveScaleViews.
 For example, if there&rsquo;s a RisingWaveScaleView
-targets the current RisingWave, the controller will try to create a new RisingWaveScaleViewLock with the name, uid, target component, generation and the replicas of targeting groups of the RisingWaveScaleView.
-After the record is set, the validation webhook will reject any updates on the replicas of any targeting group that doesn&rsquo;t equal to the replicas recorded, which makes it a lock similar thing.</p>
+targets the current RisingWave, the controller will try to create a new RisingWaveScaleViewLock with the name, uid, target component, generation, and the replicas of targeting groups of the RisingWaveScaleView.
+After the record is set, the validation webhook will reject any updates on the replicas of any targeting group that doesn&rsquo;t equal the replicas recorded, which makes it a lock similar thing.</p>
 </div>
 <table>